-INTERVIEW BY Alexander Basile
+INTERVIEW BY Alexander Basile for the plantation journal

 Alexander Basile (AB): Looking back at your series Vandalism and Zuma it feels like a young artist / photographer could have shot them more recently.
 For me it’s fascinating to see your body of work in comparison to other artists from the 1970s such as Stephen Shore with his color photography or Bernd and Hilla Becher with their typologies.
 And then there’s your series Vandalism and Zuma with their totally different approach to photography.
 Creating this sculptural moment using the camera.
 Nowadays a lot of young artists work like this using photography to finish a sculptural work or let it emerge through photography.
 How did you start out?